 Speaking of amazing dogs, here’s the famous skateboarding beagle.

 Let’s go over and see who’s on the slackline.
-Why don’t you try it?
-Come on – my friends Kida-san or Taiyo-san will help you.
+Want to try it?

 The sun is finally going down, and it’s turning into my favorite time of day, here in the park.